My Recent Interview On Borderlands + Patreon Info

 And then there’s you.

-Our newsletters and videologues are not only free, they will always be free.
-We also will never share your contact information with anyone.
+Our newsletters and videologues are free and we will never share your contact information with anyone.
 All we ask is that if you find one of our releases in any way useful, that you make a donation to Medshare.
 Over one third of Ukraine’s pre-war population has either been forced from their homes, kidnapped and shipped to Russia, or is trying to survive in occupied lands.
 This is our way to help who we can.
 Please, join us.

 Here at Zeihan On Geopolitics we select a single charity to sponsor.
 We have two criteria: